How SpringBoot AutoConfiguration magic works?

 spring.datasource.driver-class-name=com.mysql.jdbc.Driver

-These bean definitions will be registered in ApplicationContext only if those conditions are matched.
+These bean definitions will be registered in the ApplicationContext only if those conditions are matched.

 Related content